le717/Blocks/Documentation/Tutorial.md

 Sometimes, it is better to teach by example, rather than explanations.
 I feel this tutorial will go much more smoothly if I do not purely use explanations, but use examples in addition to explaining why we do what we do. :smile:

+#### Lesson #1: ####

+I need to address this before we begin.
+You may be wonder why I said to **never** use Notepad to mod the levels.
+Despite the claims of some people, Notepad is **not** a good modding, programming, and sometimes even writing tool.
+During the writing of both this tutorial and **Blocks**, I was asked more than once why I advise against using Notepad.
+While I had a legitimate point from the beginning, sure-fire evidence against its usage came in the form of a bug report.

 ### Task #1: Adding a Blocked Wall ###

 The first modding example we will do is add a Blocked Wall to the layout.
 We remember from our Legend a Blocked Wall is signified by a `BW`.